 Administering COVID-19 Vaccines

-We're prepared to administer the COVID-19 vaccine at Walmart and Sam’s Club pharmacies nationwide when we are asked to do so.
-Our pharmacists give millions of shots a year, and they are trained under strict, up-to-date guidelines to be able to administer vaccines.
+- Our pharmacists (and pharmacy technicians in some states) give millions of shots a year, and they are trained under strict, up-to-date guidelines to be able to administer vaccines.

 Frequently Asked Questions